euclidprobe/euclidprobe.github.io/index.md

 <hr>

 ## How time flies!
 As we are coming up on our own anniversary, our friend Steve of the Voron team is having his own as well!
 We have donated a special 'Gold Edition' of Euclid Probe to the raffles.
-Join on Sunday November 12 at 12PM to watch!
+Join on Sunday November 12 at 12PM Central / 10AM Pacific to watch!
 <a href="https://youtube.com/live/A7ZB2nvMPvQ?feature=share" target="blank"> Steve Build 2 year anniversary / 10000 subs Celebration!</a>
 <div style="width:100%;text-align:center;">
   <a href="images\stevebuilds.jpg" data-lity>